 Sign up for an Assessment Session to Register for Classes

 During your assessment, you’ll meet with a TJACE @PVCC advisor and register for classes.
-Please note that any tuition or fees must be paid before you can begin your classes.

 How Much Do Classes Cost?

 All classes are free for the fall 2020 session.
 The NEDP program cost is $500.00; scholarships are available for reduced tuition.

 - Interested in beginning a career in customer service?

 - Wanting a job but need skills to put on a job application?

 - Wanting to earn an industry-recognized certificate to share with employers?